usnistgov/BF/content/en/Info/BF Classes/_CDS/CPH.md

 	</tr>
 	<tr>
 			<td>Mechanism </td>
-	<td>Shows how the buggy/faulty operation code is performed.</td>
+	<td>Mechanism operation attribute type – Shows how the buggy/faulty operation code is performed.</td>
 	</tr>
 	<tr>
 			<td>   Symmetric Algorithm </td>
-	<td>A key encryption scheme that uses one shared key.
+	<td>Symmetric Algorithm operation attribute – A key encryption scheme that uses one shared key.
 Known also as 'secret key algorithm' (e.g. Serpent, Blowfish).</td>
 	</tr>
 	<tr>
 			<td>   Asymmetric Algorithm </td>
-	<td>A key encryption scheme that uses two keys: public and private.
+	<td>Asymmetric Algorithm operation attribute – A key encryption scheme that uses two keys: public and private.
 Known also as 'public key algorithm' (e.g. Diffie-Hellman, RSA).</td>
 	</tr>
 	<tr>
 			<td>Source Code </td>
-	<td>Shows where the buggy/faulty operation code is in the program -- in what kind of software.</td>
+	<td>Source Code operation attribute type – Shows where the buggy/faulty operation code is in the program – in what kind of software.</td>
 	</tr>
 	<tr>
 			<td>   Codebase </td>
-	<td>The operation is in the programmer's code - in the application itself.</td>
+	<td>Codebase operation attribute – The operation is in the programmer's code - in the application itself.</td>
 	</tr>
 	<tr>
 			<td>   Third-Party </td>
-	<td>The operation is in a third-party software.</td>
+	<td>Third-Party operation attribute – The operation is in a third-party software.</td>
 	</tr>
 	<tr>
 			<td>   Standard Library </td>
-	<td>The operation is in the standard library for a particular programming language.</td>
+	<td>Standard Library operation attribute – The operation is in the standard library for a particular programming language.</td>
 	</tr>
 	<tr>
 			<td>   Compiler/Interpreter </td>
-	<td>The operation is in the language processor that allows execution or creates executables (compiler, assembler, interpreter).</td>
+	<td>Compiler/Interpreter operation attribute – The operation is in the language processor that allows execution or creates executables (compiler, assembler, interpreter).</td>
 	</tr>
 	<tr>
 			<td>Execution Space </td>
-	<td>Shows where the buggy/faulty operation code is running or with what privilege level).</td>
+	<td>Execution Space operation attribute type – Shows where the buggy/faulty operation code is running or with what privilege level.</td>
 	</tr>
 	<tr>
 			<td>   Userland </td>
-	<td>The bugged code runs in an environment with privilege levels, but in unprivileged mode (e.g., ring 3 in x86 architecture).</td>
+	<td>Userland operation attribute – The bugged code runs in an environment with privilege levels, but in unprivileged mode (e.g., ring 3 in x86 architecture).</td>
 	</tr>
 	<tr>
 			<td>   Kernel </td>
-	<td>The bugged code runs in an environment with privilege levels with access privileged instructions (e.g., ring 0 in x86 architecture).</td>
+	<td>Kernel operation attribute – The bugged code runs in an environment with privilege levels with access privileged instructions (e.g., ring 0 in x86 architecture).</td>
 	</tr>
 	<tr>
 			<td>   Bare-Metal </td>
-	<td>The bugged code runs in an environment without privilege control.
+	<td>Bare-Metal operation attribute – The bugged code runs in an environment without privilege control.
 Usually, the program is the only software running and has total access to the hardware.</td>
 	</tr>
 	<tr>
 			<td><strong>Operands Attributes</strong></td>